-Have you ever had challenging moments in your life where you seem to fail in everything you do, you to take one step forward and a hundred steps backwards?
+Have you ever had challenging moments in your life where you seem to fail at everything you do, you take one step forward and a hundred steps backwards?

 Are there patterns in your life of unwanted situations that keep repeating, re-appearing again and again?
 Or seem to be finding yourself in that sticky situation for the hundredth time!